MoveOnOrg/email2hash/README.md

 # email2hash.py: read a CSV file and hash the email addresses

 ### Introduction
-This script reads a CSV file, hashes the email addresses using the SHA3-256 cryptographic hash function and outputs those hashes to a file.
+This script reads a CSV file, hashes the email addresses using HMAC (SHA3-256) and outputs those hashes to a file.

 The input CSV file should have a column with the header `email` in the first row that is used to determine the position of the email column for the subsequent rows.
 (The script does not make any attempt to guess an email address from a field.)